vesavvo/Object-Oriented-Programming/4_VCS_and_AI-assisted_coding.md

 }
 ```

-5. Commit the changes (i.e. the adding initial code) and push them to the remote repository.
+5. Commit the changes (i.e., the adding initial code) and push them to the remote repository.

 From now on, each team member should create an own branch and work there.
 The branch name should be the name of the team member.
 For example, if the team member's name is John, the branch name should be `john`.